Defining Consent in a Post-GDPR World and Why You Should Use It

 By tailoring ads to consumer interests and needs, ads can be created that are beneficial and align with consumer values and desires rather than delivering ads that are irrelevant, which will increase the overall consumer online experience.
 A step in being able to create these kinds of ads is through consumers consenting to have their data processed.
 The data gained through consent enables richer, deeper data than what would be collected just through legitimate interest.
 With this fuller data, you can bring value to a consumer through advertising that is tailored and beneficial, just as our insights have shown consumers prefer it to be.
-Consent also allows publishers and brands to leverage data to customise and personalise the shopping experience for their customers.
-Furthermore, most brands and publishers don’t solely operate in an affiliate channel, but rather leverage a multi-channel approach (display, video, social) for monetisation of their sites.
+Consent also allows publishers and brands to leverage data to customize and personalize the shopping experience for their customers.
+Furthermore, most brands and publishers don’t solely operate in an affiliate channel, but rather leverage a multi-channel approach (display, video, social) for monetization of their sites.
 Having a unified approach allows the consumer to have a more seamless experience.
 Improved experiences will result in higher performances for advertisers, publishers and brands.

-- A more transparent consent
+A more transparent “consent”

 Pre-GDPR, the inconsistent interpretation of “consent” has made it possible for advertisers and publishers to create what is known as an “ambiguous cookie banner.”
 Some examples of the ambiguity behind these cookie banners are:

-- Banners being buried out of sight from a consumer (bottom of the page)
+- Banners being buried out of sight from a consumer (bottom of the page).

-- Consent being completely implied – meaning as soon as a consumer lands on the website, before ever doing anything, the company would already be collecting the consumer’s data
+- Consent being completely implied – meaning as soon as a consumer lands on the website, before ever doing anything, the company would already be collecting the consumer’s data.

-- Furthermore, notice of this collection of data wouldn’t be made knowledgeable to the consumer until after the fact, in the form of one of the above examples of an ambiguous cookie banner
+- Furthermore, notice of this collection of data wouldn’t be made knowledgeable to the consumer until after the fact, in the form of one of the above examples of an ambiguous cookie banner.

 All of these factors contribute to an ambiguous form of consent that will be eliminated post-GDPR.
 In giving consumers more control and transparency of their data, the GDPR will redefine what is required to get consent.
 Businesses will now need to gain clear and comprehensive, unambiguous consent from a consumer before processing any data, and this “unambiguous consent” will be defined by Article 4(11) GDPR, which states: